KazChe/modus-intelligent-api/BLOG.md

 It's important to note that while Hypermode offers some hosted models, it also supports connections to external services like OpenAI.
 Your app's manifest file should define the connection to OpenAI, including how the API key is referenced.

-It's important to note that while Hypermode offers some hosted models, it also supports connections to external services like OpenAI.
-Your app's manifest file should define the connection to OpenAI, including how the API key is referenced.

 ---

 In Part I we scratched the surface on Modus and how its Model-Native apps concept aims to shift our designs by embedding AI/ML models as foundational components in developing intelligent APIs.
 Now we're going to create a overly simple GraphQL endpoint that received a request and based on its content responds with some over-the-top sarcastic response.